BennetWilson/weather-dashboard/README.md

 My application displays a five-day forecast for the location.
 This forecast includes; High and Low temperatures, Humidity, Wind Speed, Current Temperature, UV Index and Weather Description.

+My application shows a different color over the UV index on today's weather for each of the 5 warning colors.

 ## Links

 [Link to GitHub Pages](https://bennetwilson.github.io/06-homework/)